fivetran/dbt_ad_reporting/README.md

     - [Twitter Ads](https://fivetran.com/docs/applications/twitter-ads)
 - **Database support**: This package has been tested on **BigQuery**, **Snowflake**, **Redshift**, **Postgres** and **Databricks**.
 Ensure you are using one of these supported databases.
 - **dbt Version**: This dbt package requires you have a functional dbt project that utilizes a dbt version within the respective range `>=1.0.0, <2.0.0`.
+- For Facebook Ads compatibility, please ensure that you have configured the necessary pre-built reports.
+Please refer to the [Facebook Ads package](https://github.com/fivetran/dbt_facebook_ads/tree/main#step-1-prerequisites) for more information.

 ## Step 2: Installing the Package
 Include the following github package version in your `packages.yml`